Do Hospitals Have Daycares for Residents?

 2. Hire an Au Pair

-Chances are, if you have more than one child, an au pair can be a wise financial choice.
+Chances are, if you have more than one child, hiring an au pair can be a wise financial choice.

 3. Seek Out Flexible Jobs

-Today, her blog and freelance writing business now produce a full-time income, but she only pays for 25 hours of childcare a week.
+Today, her blog and freelance writing business produce a full-time income, but she only pays for 25 hours of childcare a week.

-Because she can work when her young children nap and after they fall asleep at night, she’s been able to manage her freelance clients while being a mom too.
+Because she can work when her young children nap and after they fall asleep at night, she’s been able to manage her freelance clients while being a mom, too.

 I personally enjoy being an entrepreneur because of the flexible hours.
 I can speak with my physician clients in the morning, pick up my son from preschool, and work more at night after my children go to sleep.
+My wife and I have found a way for her to pursue her career as a pediatric pulmonologist and for me to grow my financial planning practice.

 Ultimately, the residency lifestyle isn’t an easy one, but if a non-physician spouse can find a way to build a flexible career or work remotely for a company, that can go a long way in reducing childcare costs.